microsoft/api-guidelines/azure/Guidelines.md

 Note: Since all request parameters must be present in the status monitor, the request and response body of the PUT can be defined with a single schema.

+<a href="#lro-put-action-status-monitor-url" name="lro-put-action-status-monitor-url">:ballot_box_with_check:</a> **YOU SHOULD**
+return the status monitor for an operation for a subsequent GET on the URL that initiates the LRO, and use this endpoint as the status monitor URL returned in the `operation-location` response header.

 #### The Status Monitor Resource

 All patterns that initiate a LRO either implicitly or explicitly create a [Status Monitor resource](https://datatracker.ietf.org/doc/html/rfc7231#section-6.3.3) in the service's `operations` collection.